valory-xyz/autonolas-aip/content/aips/automate_relayer_marketplace.md

 ## I. Simple Summary

 This proposal discusses the introduction of a mech marketplace in the Olas ecosystem which enables any agent to hire a mech to perform a specific task, which can be of various types, such as *AI work*, *smart contract automation*, and *transaction relay* for instance.
+This is summarized in the following figure.
 This marketplace incorporates various features such as a failover mechanism which ensures that another agent can step in if the assigned one fails.
 Furthermore, any agent can decide to become a mech.
 This architecture aims to strengthen the ecosystem by enabling fee-capture from agents.
 In the future these agents will be coordinated through staking mechanisms.

 In the remainder of the text, we call requester any agent sending a request through the marketplace and mech any agent answering a request.
 The marketplace is called *Mech Marketplace*.